wmde/wikidata-wikibase-architecture/01-Introduction and Goals.md

 - Ability to import (donate) subset of my collection data to Wikidata.
 - Ability to monitor, maintain, and re-export the data donated to Wikidata.

-### Wikidata Product Manager

-- It should be possible to create lists from the stored structured data.
-- Make the centralized data not only useful for Wikimedia projects, but also other users (researchers, apps etc.)
-- Store structured data relevant to the Wiktionary project in a meaningful way, that will also be useful for Abstract Wikipedia.
-- Store structured data relevant to files on Commons.
-- The stored data and changes must be manageable by a distributed community.
-- Solution should not enforce too tight rigidity in the data (e.g. enforcing and supporting by automation symmetric properties) because “world is complex and there are always exceptions”

 ### Non Wikimedia Wikibase Project